Brain, Nervous System and Mental Conditions

 Our goal is to help your child get back to doing the activities that give them joy.

-We’re experts in dealing with the unique challenges of depression in children and teens and in the ways it affects families.
+We're experts in dealing with the unique challenges of depression in children and teens and in the ways it affects families.
 But we realize that you know your child best.
-Our Psychiatry and Behavioral Medicine team will work with you and your child to develop a treatment plan that addresses your child’s symptoms and individual needs.
+Our Psychiatry and Behavioral Medicine

 Our approach to treating depression is to share skills and strategies that have been shown to help.
 We're also doing research to develop new treatments and to find out which treatments work.